aimonlabs/aimon-python-sdk/README.md

 ## Getting Started

-You can use AIMon either through an SDK or through an API.
-Below you will find instructions on 1. how to use the SDK along with AIMon's UI and 2. how you could use it directly through our REST APIs.

-### 1. SDK and UI

 AIMon supports asynchronous instrumentation or synchronous detections for the metrics mentioned above.
 Use these steps to get started with using the AIMon SDK and the product.